haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

+- unit tests are blocked by updating formattig, because I don't want to rewrite all tests

+NEXT UP:

 setup unit tests (there's stuff to download here, so would be good to get that going)

-NEXT UP:

 - start dogfooding (wee need to answer the question: post recording is this reasonably fast enough)